General Rules & Regulations

 FREIGHT – DELIVERED

 Freight or materials, including overnight freight services, will not be accepted prior to your contracted move-in date.
 Any freight scheduled for delivery to the facility during the move-in periods must be to the attention of the show manager.
 The facility will not accept freight deliveries on behalf of the licensee, service contractors, decorators, exhibitors, etc. The facility will not accept C.O.D. shipments under any circumstances, nor will it accept responsibility for the costs associated with freight delivery/pick-up.
-The facility will not be liable for the security of freight left in the facility following the conclusion of your move-out dates, nor can we assume the liability for the shipping of such freight.
+The facility will not be liable for the security of freight left in the facility following the conclusion of move-out dates, nor can we assume the liability for the shipping of such freight.
 Freight left in the facility will be disposed of at the licensee’s expense.

 Use, display and storage of hazardous materials within the facility is restricted and subject to written approval by the Fire Marshal.
 Material Safety Data Sheet documentation must be supplied to the facility prior to product arrival.
 Transportation, storage, security, disposal and MSDS documentation is the sole responsibility of the material owner.